by Texas Homesteader ~

 “Did we unplug the coffee pot?
 What about the garden pump, did we turn it off?
 Uuuggg, I forgot to take the compost bucket out to the tumbler before we left.
 It’ll surely be a mess by the time we get back!”

 We don’t travel often but every time we do I feel that familiar “what did we forget” dread.
 I know most of you must feel the same.

 This is a simple solution and one we’ve used successfully for years.
-I use my smart phone.
-(OMGosh y’all, how did we ever get along without those things??)
+I use the note section on my smart phone.
+(OMGosh y’all, how did we ever get along without smart phones??)

 I’ve created a note page on my phone called Travel Notes.
 In that note page is a checklist for things to remember to do before we leave, things to pack and even a home security section.

 Things To Do Before A Trip

 For instance under things to do I’ve noted such tasks as: